REVEL Big Cottonwood Marathon & Half Info

 Aid stations will be located approximately every two miles along the courses.
 All aid stations will be supplied with Powerade Lemon Lime electrolyte drinks, water, and basic first aid supplies.
-Additionally, various aid stations will be supplied with GU energy gels, fruit, and other nutritional items as well as medical personnel.
+Additionally, various aid stations will be supplied with doTERRA Deep Blue, Honey Stinger energy gels, frozen treats, fruit, and medical personnel.

 Any clothing that is left at aid stations or along the course will be considered a donation to charity.
 We recommend putting your clothing in your bag and letting the bag truck transport it to the finish line.

 The canyon will be partially closed to traffic from 7:00 AM until 11:00 AM on race day.
 During this time, the westbound lane will be reserved for runners.
 Traffic in the eastbound lane will be limited to one direction, and will be coordinated by police escorts.
 Candlestick barricades will be placed every 80 feet along the center of the road, and for your safety you must stay to the right of these cones at all times while in the canyon.